-No. Ref Aim (What we intend to achieve) Target Responsible Comments/Indicators of Progress Date Officer 1 LGBT working group to take a more proactive role in the March ACFO HR Proactive elimination and promotion progression of gender identity equality 2011 of gender identity equality 2 Continue to deliver training programmes to improve the March Head of OD Increase in understanding,
+No. Ref Aim (What we intend to achieve) Target Date Responsible Officer Comments/Indicators of Progress 1 GENRE1 LGBT working group to take a more proactive role in the progression of gender identity and re-assignment equality.
+March 2011 ACFO Service Support Proactive elimination and promotion of gender identity/reassignment equality.
+2 GENRE2 Continue to deliver training programmes to improve the ability of managers to deal with gender identity and reassignment equality issues.
+March 2011 Head of Organisational Development Increase in understanding, improved service delivery.
+3 GENRE3 Review Sept 2010 Head of OD/ Personnel Increased understanding and welfare provision.
+4 GENRE4 Consider corporate sponsorship of the Gender Advisory April 2010 Head of OD Ongoing advice and guidance